 - A narcissist will continue to change you in horrifying, unexpected ways, so if it was your parents, you might have never truly felt like you fitted in or known who you were.
-A relationship you Might have felt your true self slip through your fingers.
-As you constantly changed to please them, this also happens with friendships as you lose your boundaries constantly trying to do right by them and doing wrong by you.
+A relationship you might have felt your true self slip through your fingers.
+As you constantly changed to please them, this also happens with friendships as you lose your boundaries continually trying to do right by them and doing wrong by you.
 Most children grow up with no real sense of identity if they had narcissistic parents, if your partner was narcissist by the time you get out, most have lost their sense of identity and feel completely broken.

-- They will tell you they love you.
+- Narcissist’s will tell you they love you.
 Some narcissistic parent might not always be forthcoming with this.
 Partners will be very quick to tell you how much they love you.
-They love bomb you to earn your love, as they need to use that love against you.
+As they love bomb you to earn your love, as they need to use that love against you.
 A narcissist “I love you.”
 Means “I’ll use you.”

 - Most narcissistic people will try to isolate you, friends and co-workers will use triangulate to pit you against other people.
 They are smearing your name to others.
 Or telling you things they’ve said about you, which most often they haven’t.
 Parents will play siblings off against each other and usually the healthy parent against you.
 While you’re so young, you don’t even realise it’s happening, and narcissistic partners will also try to isolate you from your support network, keeping you with them as you’ve nowhere to go and no one to turn to.
 A narcissist likes to divide and conquer so that everyone turns to them for the reality check.